Taylor Community Center on the Texas/Mexico Border

 Clothes Closet: There are tremendous needs in McAllen, Texas, and the missionary staff realizes that when people’s physical needs are met, they are more open to learning how they can fulfill their spiritual needs.
 TCC currently offers low-income families a place where they can receive clothing and some food items free of charge.

-The possibilities for evangelism and discipleship through Taylor Community Center are endless.
+ACT: The possibilities for evangelism and discipleship through Taylor Community Center are endless.
 Do you have sporting equipment or other materials you would like to donate?
 Are you interested in giving your time to the ministry?
 Contact firstname.lastname@example.org to get involved today!